awslearn1/raws-bootcamp-cruddur-2023/journal/week2.md

 ```

-- you will this Raw Data from the backend URL
+- you will this Raw Data from the backend URL after you create a span

 ```
 class HomeActivities: